lambsubstitute/tdd-web-calc-feature-rewrite/README.md

 You will need the following software in order to run and develop the Python code:

-[Please follow the official docs for each pre-req as required on how to install for your environment.]{.title-ref}
+Please follow the official docs for each pre-req as required on how to install for your environment.

   * [VSCode](https://code.visualstudio.com/) or another IDE of your choice
   * [Python](https://www.python.org/downloads) (with pip)